-Toppan aims to contribute to the sustainable growth of society.
-To this end, we promote CSR procurement, whereby CSR (corporate social responsibility) activities are extended throughout the entire supply chain in cooperation with business partners (suppliers, companies, organizations, or individuals from which Toppan procures products, materials, equipment, or services, etc.).
-Through these activities, we also aim to enhance the corporate value of Toppan and our business partners.
+The Toppan Group aims to contribute to the sustainable growth of society.
+To this end, we promote sustainable procurement activities, whereby corporate social responsibility (CSR) activities are extended throughout the entire supply chain in cooperation with our suppliers and contractors (hereinafter referred to as “Business Partners”).
+Through these activities, we also aim to enhance the corporate value of the Toppan Group as well as our Business Partners.

 Basic Procurement Policy